AkivaGubbay/Ex3/README.md

 The purpose of robots movable discover the location estimated using robots Stats Posts

 When you run the file Main() via python parallel to the next screen:
 <p align="center">
   <img src="https://github.com/AkivaGubbay/Ex3/blob/master/pictures/Image1.jpg?raw=true" width="600"/>
 </p>

-By clicking on one of the buttons, the robots would send each other messages and will move to the location
+By clicking on one of the buttons, the robots would send each other messages and will move to the location:
 <p align="center">
   <img src="https://github.com/AkivaGubbay/Ex3/blob/master/pictures/Image2.jpg?raw=true" width="600"/>
 </p>

-Of course everything is documented action of Hrobtim blog will open at the exit from the program
+Of course everything is documented action of Hrobtim blog will open at the exit from the program:
 <p align="center">
   <img src="https://github.com/AkivaGubbay/Ex3/blob/master/pictures/Image3.jpg?raw=true" width="600"/>
 </p>